robweber/vsmp-plus/README.md

 6. Added the ```-display``` value so you can see where the title of the video and/or the timecode for the frame displayed
 7. Can use either a configuration (.conf) file or pass in arguments via CLI
 8. Added a built in web service for controlling the sign so more can be done without the CLI or restarting the service directly
+9. Use a Redis database to store information rather than a host of flat files.
+This should help limit reads/writes to the Raspberry PI SD card

 ## Problems With FFMPEG